Renewable energy in Wales: Swansea tidal lagoon

+North Wales Tidal Lagoon

+The North Wales Tidal Lagoon project is a proposal to build lagoons with large sea walls and turbines powered by rising and falling tides, it could power 180,000 homes.
+The proposed North Wales Tidal Lagoon would involve a sea wall over 19 mi long from Llandudno to Prestatyn.
+Supporters say the £7bn project could power more than over a million homes and create more than 20,000 jobs.
+Denbighshire County Council unanimously voted to back the scheme in February 2023, claiming it would support 5000 construction jobs.

 Morlais tidal stream

-The Morlais project is to build lagoons with large sea walls and turbines powered by rising and falling tides, it could power 180,000 homes.
-The proposed North Wales Tidal Lagoon would involve a sea wall over 19 miles long from Llandudno to Prestatyn.
-Supporters say the £7bn project could power more thanover a million homes and create more thn 20,000 jobs.

-The Morlais tidal stream project is set to cover 35km2 of the Irish Sea on the west coast of Anglesey/Ynys Môn.
-It is hoped that investors and developers will build early-scale tidal energy projects which could deliver a combined 40MW of renewable clean energy.
+The Morlais tidal stream project is set to cover 35km2 of the Irish Sea on the west coast of Anglesey (Ynys Môn).
+It is hoped that investors and developers will build early-scale tidal energy projects which could deliver a combined 120MW of renewable clean energy.
 In 2022, £31million was secured for the first phase of construction from the EU's European Regional Development fund via the Welsh Government, which is likely to be the last large grant Wales receives from the EU.
 Jones Bros Civil Engineering has been given a £23.5m contract to build onshore infrastructure and Magallanes Tidal Energy has secured a guaranteed price for the energy it produces.
 The Government has agreed a £178.54 per MWh price via the Contracts for Difference (CfD) scheme.